Samaritan is a not-for-profit community-based organization that welcomes volunteers of all ages and talents.

 You do not have to be a healthcare professional to volunteer with Samaritan.
 We welcome you to use the talents you already have, or if you’d like, broaden your horizons and learn new skills.
 We do ask that all New Jersey hospice volunteers bring the following qualities to their work at Samaritan:

 Samaritan holds 60-minute volunteer orientation sessions to provide an overview of the hospice philosophy and detailed information about volunteer opportunities at Samaritan.
-Fill out the form below to learn more.
+Click to fill out an application and to learn more.